ARM-software/lisa/README.rst

 LISA provides features to describe workloads (notably using `rt-app <https://github.com/scheduler-tools/rt-app>`__) and run them on targets.
 It can collect trace files from the target OS (e.g. systrace and ftrace traces), parse them via the
 `TRAPpy <https://github.com/ARM-software/trappy>`__ framework.
-These traces can then be parsed and analysed in order to examine detailed target behaviour during the workload’s execution.
+These traces can then be parsed and analysed in order to examine detailed target behaviour during the workload's execution.

 Some LISA features may require modifying the target OS.
 For example, in order to collect ftrace files the target kernel must have CONFIG_DYNAMIC_FTRACE enabled.

-There are two “entry points” for running LISA:
+There are two "entry points" for running LISA:

 -  Via the `Jupyter/IPython notebook framework <http://jupyter.org/>`__.
    This allows LISA to be used interactively and supports visualisation